haleslab/haleslab.github.io/people.md

 Zohal was in the Emory SURE program (Summer Undergraduate Research Program) and she is currently applying for medical school.
 She was working on culturing postmortem human neurons from autopsy research cases.

+### Mary Herrick

+Mary was a rotating graduate student in the lab during spring 2016 and she is currently in the Emory neurosciences program working on her Ph.D.
+She conducted immunoprecipitations from human brain with the goal of pulling down the RNA processing factor SC-35 or SRSF2.
 ### Phillip Price

 Phillip was a rotating graduate student in the lab and he is currently in the Emory neurosciences program working on his Ph.D.
 He was working on developing genomic engineering protocols for the lab.

+### Ahmad Zeineddin

+Ahmad was a volunteer medical student from the International American University in Saint Lucia.
+He has returned to medical school to complete his training.

 .